 “But now having been freed from sin and enslaved to God, you derive your benefit, resulting in sanctification” (Romans 6:22, NASB).
 We are freed from sin by Christ’s sacrifice on the cross, but our freedom must lead to holiness (sanctification), not further sin.
-Rather, Paul tells us earlier in the same chapter that we are “to consider yourselves to be dead to sin, but alive to God in Christ Jesus” (Romans 6:11, NASB).
+Rather, Paul tells us that we are “to consider [ourselves] to be dead to sin, but alive to God in Christ Jesus” (Romans 6:11, NASB).
 The picture that we see painted in these verses is that it is impossible for the believer to persist in sin, once he or she has truly entered into a relationship with Christ.
 Keswick theology says that one could be a genuine Christian and still say something like, “I have been justified, but I am not being sanctified, because I don’t see the need to be right now.
 I’m a Christian, surely; I’m just not as dedicated as others might be.”
 Of course, Scripture tells us that such an attitude is really evidence that the person speaking is not a believer (1 John 2:3–4).
 As a result, Keswick theology may give false assurance of salvation to those who refuse to submit to the Word of God but still want to think of themselves as truly saved.

-Sanctification is a long, gradual, and sometimes tortuous process, and it something that all believers will experience, not just those who have a “second touch” of the Spirit.
+Sanctification is a long, gradual, and sometimes tortuous process, and it is something that all believers will experience, not just those who have a “second touch” of the Spirit.
 The Keswick movement has some commendable points—an emphasis on the lordship of Christ and personal holiness, discipleship, and a promotion of missionary activity.
 And some historic evangelistic efforts have begun at Keswick Conventions.
 However, Keswick theology’s insistence on a “second blessing,” its hierarchy of “sanctified” Christians vs. those who are “only justified,” and its bent toward the unbiblical doctrine of entire sanctification are causes of concern.